KCL-BMEIS/ExeTera/README.md

  * `-ts/--timestamp`: An override for the timestamp to be written (defaults to `datetime.now(timezone.utc)`)
  * `-w/--overwrite`: If set, overwrite any existing dataset with the same name; appends to existing dataset otherwise
- * `--include`: --include and --exclude are mutually exclusive optional flags.
-If set, filters out all fields apart from those in the list.
+ * `--include`: If set, filters out all fields apart from those in the list.
  * `--exclude`: If set, filters out the fields in this list.

 Expect this script to take about an hour or more to execute on very large datasets.